jamesscottbrown/cv/cv.md

-I am currently a Research Associate in the Data Science Institute at Imperial College London.
+I am currently a Software Engineer in the Big Data Institute at the University of Oxford.

 ## Employment

+* January 2020-: **Software Engineer** in the [Centre for Population Approaches for Non-Communicable Disease Prevention](https://www.ndph.ox.ac.uk/cpnp) within the Nuffield Department of Population Health/[Big Data Institute](https://www.bdi.ox.ac.uk/) at the University of Oxford.
+I work on a tool that scrapes the websites of online retailers in order to construct a longitudinal dataset of the prices and nutritional content of foods (FoodDB).
+I am also involved in research using this dataset, including the creation of a browser extension to help consumers make healthier food choices by providing information at the point-of-purchase (BetterBasket).

-* September 2018- **Research Associate** in the [Data Science Institute](https://www.imperial.ac.uk/data-science/) at Imperial College London.
+* September 2018-January 2020: **Research Associate** in the [Data Science Institute](https://www.imperial.ac.uk/data-science/) at Imperial College London.
 The institute has a 64-screen tiled display with a 130 megapixel resolution driven by either 5 or 32 computers.
-I am part of the team that develops the software that controls this environment, including the [OVE framework](https://ove.readthedocs.io/en/stable/), and I also create visualizations in a range of domains.
-Both activities involve considerable amounts of programming using Python and JavaScript.
+I was part of the team that develops the software that controls this environment, including the [OVE framework](https://ove.readthedocs.io/en/stable/), and I also created visualizations in a range of domains.
+Both activities involved considerable amounts of programming using Python and JavaScript.

 ## Education